DDT5/snip1155-reference-impl/README.md

 The existence of the `break_admin_key` function is enforced in SNIP1155 standards in order to encourage permissionless designs.

 ## The minter(s) role
-A minter mints and burns tokens.
+A minter mints tokens.
 Minters can also change the public and private metadata if the configuration of the token_id allows this.

-Details of functions accessible to minters are described [here](#mint-batchmint-burn-and-batchburn).
+Details of functions accessible to minters are described [here](#mint-batchmint).

 ## NFT vs fungible tokens
 Public metadata and and private metadata (together "metadata") can be optionally set for both NFTs and fungible tokens.
 An NFT owner SHOULD be able to change the metadata if the configuration allows it to; fungible token metadata cannot be changed in the standard implementation[^1] but is OPTIONAL within this standards.
 The rules that govern how fungible metadata is changed is left to application developers to decide.